 - City of Fort Collins- Fluoride Technical Study Group Report

 The water processed by Boulder's two water treatment plants is virtually free of lead and copper.
 These metals are introduced into drinking water mainly from home plumbing where copper pipes and lead solder are commonly found.
 This is why in 1986 the EPA banned lead solder in all new home plumbing.
 Since it has been determined that most lead is leached from solder within five years, the systems identified by the U.S. Environmental Protection Agency (EPA) to be at risk are those built between 1982 and 1987.
 Therefore, only the Boulder sites built or having plumbing changes within this time span are chosen for the monitoring program.
-Lead levels measured at these taps throughout Boulder are well below the EPA regulatory Action Level and also review the Annual Drinking Water Quality Report.
+Lead levels measured at these taps throughout Boulder are well below the EPA regulatory Action Level.

 What the city is doing to reduce lead